 - compete in Juilliard’s annual concerto competitions

-- apply to Juilliard’s Master of Music program early (prior to earning an undergraduate degree) - an opportunity not available to any other candidates, not even Juilliard undergraduates.
+- apply to Juilliard’s Master of Music program early (prior to earning an undergraduate degree)

 Meet some of the current Columbia-Juilliard Exchange students here.
 Prominent Exchange alumni include Emanuel Ax ’70CC and more recently Alisa Weilerstein ’04CC, who has been called by New York Magazine, “Yo-Yo Ma’s heiress apparent as sovereign of the American cello.”